tirrenotechnologies/tirreno/README.md

 See the [User Guide](https://docs.tirreno.com/) for details on how to use tirreno.

-## Optional non-free capabilities

-The open-sourced tirreno code is intended to be used for free as a standalone application.
-It provides general statistics, rule engine and risk-based alerting to a monitored system.
-As is, this tooling may be sufficient for bringing insights about user activity and behavioral patterns in a wide range of use cases, especially as a solution for small and medium-sized organizations.

-However, if you are looking to cover more advanced usage scenarios, the additional tirreno API enrichment capabilities can be enabled via [monthly-paid subscription](https://www.tirreno.com/pricing/).

 ## About

 The tirreno project started as a proprietary system in 2021 and was open-sourced (AGPL) in December 2024.

-Behind tirreno is a blend of extraordinary engineers and professionals, with over a decade of experience in online business operations.
-We solve real people's challenges through love in ascétique code and sovereign technologies.

-tirreno is not VC-motivated.
+ Behind tirreno is a blend of extraordinary engineers and professionals, with over a decade of experience in cyberdefence.
+We solve real people's challenges through love in ascétique code and sovereign technologies. tirreno is not VC-motivated.
 Our inspiration comes from the daily threats posed by organized cybercriminals, driving us to reimagine protection that has never existed before.

-The tirreno wordmark stands beyond the horizon line, as a metaphor for the evolutionary cycle of the threat landscape, and our commitment to stay ahead of it.

 ## Why the name tirreno?

-History suggests that the Tyrrhenian people may have lived in Tuscany and eastern Switzerland as far back as 800 BC.
-The term "Tyrrhenian” became more commonly associated with the Etruscans, and it is from them that the Tyrrhenian Sea derives its name — a name still in use today.
-This name is believed to be an exonym, possibly meaning “tower”.
+Tyrrhenian people may have lived in Tuscany and eastern Switzerland as far back as 800 BC.
+The term "Tyrrhenian" became more commonly associated with the Etruscans, and it is from them that the Tyrrhenian Sea derives its name, which is still in use today.

+According to historical sources, Tyrrhenian people were the first to use trumpets for signaling about coming threats, which was later adopted by Greek and Roman military forces.

 While working on the logo, we conducted our own historical study and traced mentions of 'tirreno' back to the 15th-century printed edition of the Vulgate (the Latin Bible).
 We kept it lowercase to stay true to the original — quite literally, by the book.

-The tirreno wordmark, positioned beyond a horizon line, as a metaphor for the constant evolution of the fraud landscape and our commitment to staying ahead of change.
+The tirreno wordmark, positioned beyond a horizon line, serves as a metaphor for the constant evolution of the fraud landscape and our commitment to staying ahead of change.

 ## Links